malrase/malrase.github.io/source/_posts/2014-06-10-map-of-flights.markdown

   <img src="/images/the-journey/flight-map.jpg">
 </div>

-Current airport list: SFO-IAD-JAX-PHL-CDG-VIE-CDG-AGP-LPL-STN-PRA-TXL-AMS-ARN-CDG-PHL-YYZ-JFK-MCO-JAX-SFO.
-In a couple of hours, we'll be on the STN-PRA leg.
+Current airport list: SFO-IAD-JAX-PHL-CDG-VIE-CDG-AGP-LPL-STN-PRG-TXL-AMS-ARN-CDG-PHL-YYZ-JFK-MCO-JAX-SFO.
+In a couple of hours, we'll be on the STN-PRG leg.

 *There's a couple of car/rail journeys in there too.